New Zealand flag (11 KB) NZFlagSolutions (3 KB) Maori flag (2 KB)

 ♦ simple enough for school pupils to draw

-♦ and a New Zealander living overseas would be stopped short if they saw it in the country where they live, and just know it was a NZ flag.
+♦ and a New Zealander living overseas would be stopped short if they saw it in China or Africa or wherever they might live, and just know it was a NZ flag.

+It should also be our first choice to wave at any international events, and that's far more likely if it includes a fern and some black.
 I think any new flag that doesn't meet these criteria will cause ongoing dissatisfaction, and we would end up wanting to change it again.
-The right new design should make us proud of it forever.
+The right new design will give us a proper flag of New Zealand that should last forever.

 Index Previous Next